yoelmatveyev/Fireworld/README.md

 **A cell is born, if surrounded by 1 orthogonal, 1 diagonal neighboring live cells and 2 or 3 wire cells.**

 This meant to match the birth rule of the original Fireworld.

+# FireWorld+

+An experimental superset of FireWorld with 3 additional states.
+Two of them enable diagonal spaceships moving at the speed of light, which turn into regular electrons when they come next to 2 or 3 wire cells.
+One more state converts regular photons into diagonal ones.
+100% backward compatible with FireWorld.